RanktheVote-DC/rtvdc_website/src/pages/test-page-2-title.md

 <div style="position:relative;overflow:hidden;padding-top:120%;"><iframe src="https://rankit.vote/vote/WVk91aOuGv8M3TTScuTY" style="border:1px solid #f1f1f1;position: absolute;top: 0;left: 0;width: 100%;height: 100%;" name="myiFrame" scrolling="yes" frameborder="1" marginheight="0px" marginwidth="0px" allowfullscreen></iframe></div>

-*Please note: Rank the Vote DC is not affiliated with the NFL or the Washington Football Team and this vote is not officially endorsed by the team.
+*\* Rank the Vote DC is not affiliated with the NFL or the Washington Football Team and this vote is not officially endorsed by the team.
 Consider this a vote to find out which is the preferred mascot of the people of DC.*